 Substantial positive change has occurred in yield across all crops at the end of the pilot under review.
-A sample number of participating farmers (n = 88) saw an increase in their crop yield averaging 55% (twice the expected result).
+A sample number of participating farmers (n = 139) saw an increase in their crop yield averaging 58%, nearly twice the expected result; the yield change is the difference for 2020 and 2019 yield data.
+The outcome varies quite slightly on a state by state basis.
 Additionally, it demonstrates that Rural Farmers Hub's Capture technology closed the gap in the delivery of personalized crop advisory and extension services to smallholder farmers; each farmer received at least one (1) personalized advisory tailored to their farm and the crop grown monthly.